ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab05.md

 Write <font color="red"><b>table.cpp</b></font> to implement your class Table.
 You may use tools from any of the standard libraries except &lt;map&gt;, &lt;set&gt;, &lt;unordered_map&gt;
 and &lt;unordered_set&gt;.

+Hint: write stub code for each method, and get your class to compile.
+Then filling in the methods is a SMOP (Simple Matter of Programming).

 In planning your implementations, keep in mind the following requirements:
 <ul type="circle">
   <li>Each of the functions put, get and remove must execute in constant O(1) time.
 That means your
   implementation must be a hash table.
 By the way, you should carefully choose the size of the